tomasonjo/NeoGPT-Recommender/README.md

 ## Neo4j database

 The project uses the [Recommendation project](https://sandbox.neo4j.com/?usecase=recommendations) that is available as part of the Neo4j Sandbox.
+If you want a local instance of Neo4j, you can restore a database dump that is available [here](https://github.com/neo4j-graph-examples/recommendations/tree/main/data).

 ## Environment variables